Crowdtells

 What the coverage agrees on

-- The reduced ban allows her to run in the 2027 presidential election.
+• The court lifted her ineligibility ban, allowing her to run in the 2027 presidential election.

 What to watch